Ian McCoshen: Later years

 As a free agent from the Silver Knights in the following off-season, McCoshen signed his first contact abroad in agreeing to a one-year contract in Finland with Ässät of the Liiga on August 15, 2022.
+McCoshen played 59 regular season games in an Ässät jersey only missing one game.
+He scored 7 goals and 21 assists and a total of 28 points.
+McCoshen appeared in 8 playoff games and put up 4 points which were all assists.

+After a lone season with HC Bílí Tygři Liberec of the Czech Extraliga in 2023–24, McCoshen continued his career abroad in joining Chinese based Kunlun Red Star of the KHL, on May 31, 2024.

+McCoshen played in a single season with Kunlun, leaving the Chinese club at the conclusion of his contract to continue in the KHL with Barys Astana, signing a one-year deal on August 13, 2025.

 Personal

 McCoshen is the son of Kevin and Colleen McCoshen.
 Kevin graduated from Superior Senior High School in Wisconsin, and Colleen is originally from Menomonie, Wisconsin.
 Ian also has three younger sisters: Mary, Allyson and Grace.
 McCoshen was born in Anaheim, California, and the family lived in Hudson, Wisconsin, for 13 years before moving for Faribault, Minnesota, where he attended Shattuck-Saint Mary's and skated for the school's bantam team in 2009–10.